huangli712/iQIST/docs/src/ch07/swing.md

 Validate the real-frequency self-energy function $$\Sigma(\omega)$$ in the *sigr.dat* file or *sigr_linear.dat* file.
 That is what you need.

-> NOTE:
+!!! note

-> The **HIBISCUS**/swing code does not support multi-orbital models.
+    The **HIBISCUS**/swing code does not support multi-orbital models.
 So if you want to use it to post-process multi-orbital systems, you have to split the self-energy function at first by youself.
 Once the analytical continuation is finished, you have to combine the different *sigr.dat* or *sigr_linear.dat* files to a single file.
 It is a trivial task.